PappaNiels/FiveM-iFruit-Phone/README.md

 TriggerClientEvent("cl:ifruit:receiveEmail", player, sender, title, message, withFile) -- or TriggerEvent if you are triggering it client-sided (remove the player parameter)
 ```

-- player = The server id that receives the email (interger)
+- player = The server id that receives the email (integer)
-- sender = The server id that sent the email (interger)
+- sender = The server id that sent the email (integer)
 - title = The title of the mail (string)
 - message = The message the mail contains (string)
 - withFile = If the email has a picture attached to it (boolean) (no images can be attached yet)